 During 2022, we acquired six companies for total consideration of \$100.8 million.
-Such acquisitions include: (a) a company that provides electrical construction services in the Greater Boston area, the results of operations of which have been included in our United States electrical construction and facilities services segment, and (b) five companies that enhance our presence in geographies where we have existing operations, the results of operations of which were de minimis, consisting of: (i) two companies that provide fire protection services in the Northeastern and Southern regions of the United States, respectively, and that have been included within our United States mechanical construction and facilities services segment, (ii) two companies that specialize in either building automation and controls or mechanical services in the Southwestern and Southern regions of the United States, respectively, and that have been included within our United States, respectively, and that have been included within our United States segment, and (iii) a company that provides electrical construction services in the Midwestern region of the United States and that has been included within our United States electrical construction and facilities services segment.
-In connection with these acquisitions, we acquired working capital of \$7.1 million and other net liabilities of \$1.1 million, and have preliminarily ascribed \$28.9 million to goodwill and \$65.9 million to identifiable intangible assets.
+Such acquisitions include: (a) a company that provides electrical construction services in the Greater Boston area, the results of operations of which have been included in our United States electrical construction and facilities services segment, and (b) five companies that enhance our presence in geographies where we have existing operations, the results of operations of which were de minimis, consisting of: (i) two companies that provide fire protection services in the Northeastern and Southern regions of the United States, respectively, and that have been included within our United States mechanical construction and facilities services segment, (ii) two companies that specialize in either building automation and controls or mechanical services in the Southwestern and Southern regions of the United States, respectively, and that have been included within our United States previewely, and that have been included within our United States building services segment, and (iii) a company that provides electrical construction services in the Midwestern region of the United States and that has been included within our United States electrical construction and facilities services segment.
+In connection with these acquisitions, we acquired working capital of \$7.1 million and other net liabilities of \$1.1 million, and have ascribed \$28.9 million to goodwill and \$65.9 million to identifiable intangible assets.
+We expect that all of the goodwill and identifiable intangible assets acquired in connection with these 2022 acquisitions will be deductible for tax purposes.

 During 2021, we acquired eight companies for total consideration of \$131.2 million.
-Such acquisitions include: (a) two companies, the results of operations of which have been included within our United States mechanical construction and facilities services segment, consisting of: (i) a company that provides mechanical services within the Southern region of the United States and (ii) a company that provides fire protection services in the Midwestern region of the United States, (b) two companies that provide electrical construction services for a broad array of customers in the Midwestern region of the United States, the results of operations of which have been included in our United States electrical construction and facilities services segment, and (c) four companies, the results of operations of which have been includes mobile mechanical services across North Texas and (ii) three companies that enhance our presence in geographies where we have existing operations and provide either mobile mechanical services or building automation and controls solutions.
+Such acquisitions include: (a) two companies, the results of operations of which have been included within our United States mechanical construction and facilities services segment, consisting of: (i) a company that provides mechanical services within the Southern region of the United States and (ii) a company that provides fire protection services in the Midwestern region of the United States, (b) two companies that provide electrical construction services for a broad array of customers in the Midwestern region of the United States, the results of operations of which have been included in our United States electrical construction and facilities services segment, and (c) four companies, the results of operations of which have been included services across North Texas and (ii) three companies that enhance our presence in geographies where we have existing operations and provide either mechanical services or building automation and controls solutions.
 In connection with these acquisitions, we acquired working capital of \$22.9 million and other net liabilities of \$0.6 million, including certain deferred tax liabilities, and have ascribed \$38.3 million to goodwill and \$70.6 million to identifiable intangible assets.
+We expect that \$90.5 million of the goodwill and identifiable intangible assets acquired in connection with these 2021 acquisitions will be deductible for tax purposes.